Loli-Feature-Flags/website/docs/reference/sdk/architectures/multi-instance-services.md

 ## Temporarily Inconsistent Evaluations

-The simplest case, that each service instance
+The simplest case is that each service instance
 - initiates a `LoliClient` instance,
 - passes the [Spec Loader](../client/spec-loader) to the client,
 - and uses it like normal.